pgmesa/chat-rooms/README.md

 4. Create the '.env.json' file for the 'client.py' (the password must be the same as the one in the server '.env.json' file)
 5. Tell your friend to do the same as you
 5. Both run the 'client.py' file.
 One should create a room and the other must connect to that room.
-6. Send msgs and enjoy
+6. Send msgs and enjoy (All msgs will be encrypted only you and the person on the other side can see it)

 ## Start server and Clients
 To start just run the corresponding file:
-- To run the server -> 'python3 server.py' (replace 'python3' with 'py' if you are in Windows)
+- To run the server -> 'python3 server.py' (replace 'python3' with 'py' or 'python' if you are in Windows)
-- To run the client -> 'python3 client.py' (replace 'python3' with 'py' if you are in Windows)
+- To run the client -> 'python3 client.py' (replace 'python3' with 'py' or 'python' if you are in Windows)

 ## Statistics of the program
 IPs Info